When using Exclaimer, all emails with a signature applied are converted to HTML format.

 - Save the template, then close the template.

-- Remove the hyperlink, then re-apply the link back.
+- Remove the hyperlink, then reapply the link back.

 To resolve this:

-- Check alignments are set correctly.
+- Check that alignments are set correctly.

 - Check for white space around the image file - remove this using an image editor on the original file.